CenterforBigData/ATR-data-code/README.md

 - `--optimize_hyperparameters`: When this flag is included, the script will run hyperparameter optimization.

 ### 5. Train and Evaluate the Model
-Use the prepare_train_model.py script to configure the model with specific features, hyperparameters, and training settings.
+Use the prepare_train_model.py script to configure the model with specific features, hyperparameters, and training settings. ***If you are using the Jiuzhaigou or Siguniangshan datasets, or a custom dataset, please adjust the input variables in the `TimeSeriesDataSet` on line 37 of the `prepare_train_model.py` script accordingly.***

 For your convenience, we have compiled a summary of the hyperparameters used for different prediction lengths across all datasets.
 This comprehensive overview allows you to understand the model configurations that were utilized to achieve the best forecasting results.